SonarSource/sonar-go/README.md

 In this case, one workaround is to remove directory `$GRADLE_USER_HOME/caches/modules-2/metadata-2.x` and then call the Gradle command again.
 See [GitHub issue](https://github.com/gradle/gradle/issues/20194#issuecomment-1652095447) for more context.

+Using Rancher as the docker container management platform is currently not supported and may lead to issues.

 ## License headers

 License headers are automatically updated by the spotless plugin.